-During Friday prayers, a man in his late 20s live-streamed the shootings at two mosques in downtown Christchurch.
-The mosques targeted were Al Noor Mosque and the Linwood Islamic Centre.
+During Friday prayers, a man in his late 20s live-streamed the shootings at two mosques in downtown Christchurch: Al Noor Mosque and the Linwood Islamic Centre.
 New Zealand Police have charged one man with murder in the shootings, and two others are in custody.
-The prime minister of Australia, Scott Morrison, called the suspect "an extremist, right-wing, violent terrorist".
+The prime minister of Australia, Scott Morrison, called the suspect "an extremist, right-wing, violent terrorist."

 The suspected shooter, an Australian man named by local media as Brenton Terrant, apparently used social media and the internet to amplify the horrors of the attack, including by live streaming it on Facebook, posting to 8Chan, and publishing a lengthy manifesto riddled with trolling rhetoric.

-Twitter posts from a now suspended account tied to the shooter show images of the weapons allegedly used in the attack.
-References to fascism, anti-Islam messages, and the names of well-known far-right extremists were scrawled across the rifle, magazines, and body armour.
+Twitter posts from a now-suspended account tied to the alleged shooter show images of the weapons allegedly used in the attack.
+References to fascism, anti-Islam messages, and the names of well-known far-right extremists were scrawled across the rifle, magazines, and body armor.

-Among those scrawlings, written on a magazine, is the phrase, “For… Alexandre Bissonnette,” who opened fire on a Quebec City mosque in 2017, killing six Muslim men.
+Among those scrawlings, written on a magazine, is the phrase “For… Alexandre Bissonnette,” who opened fire on a Quebec City mosque in 2017, killing six Muslim men.
 Underneath Bissonette’s name on the magazine was Luca Traini, a far-right extremist who shot and injured six migrants in Italy in 2017.
 Among the shitposting and trolling that fills the alleged shooter's manifesto—including that Spryo the Dragon radicalized him to eco-fascism—these scrawlings may provide a glimpse into his ideology.
 The writing continuously references a notion that white people are losing their majority in western countries due to immigration and low white birth rates—the so-called “Great Replacement,” as the manifesto is titled.

-It’s a talking point that’s been growing steadily for years now, not just within the far-right but in mainstream society ranging from YouTube pundits to some newspaper opinion pages, and has even received tacit approval by some politicians.
+It’s a talking point that’s been growing steadily for years now, not just within the far-right but in mainstream society—from YouTube pundits to some newspaper opinion pages—and it has even received tacit approval from some politicians.

-Bissonnette was not mentioned in the shooter’s irony-laden manifesto.
+Bissonnette was not mentioned in the alleged shooter’s irony-laden manifesto.

-Prime Minister Justin Trudeau, like many other politicians, strongly condemned the attack, releasing a statement saying “hate has no place anywhere.”
+Prime Minister Justin Trudeau, like many other politicians, strongly condemned the attack, releasing a statement in which he said that “hate has no place anywhere.”

-NDP Leader Jagmeet Singh, tweeted, “My heart goes out to the families of the murdered and all those impacted by this act of terror.
+Canada's New Democratic Party Leader Jagmeet Singh tweeted, “My heart goes out to the families of the murdered and all those impacted by this act of terror.
 Islamophobia kills - and has no place anywhere in the world.”

-Andrew Scheer, the leader of the Conservative Party, has been criticized for his statement regarding, which does not reference Muslims or Islam.
+Andrew Scheer, the leader of the country's Conservative Party, was criticized for his initial tweet which did not reference Muslims or Islam.
 Instead, he said “freedom has come under attack in New Zealand as peaceful worshippers are targeted in a despicable act of evil.”
 Fifteen hours later, Scheer made a second statement in which he explicitly mentioned mosques and Muslims, saying he wanted to "express both my deep sadness at the tragic loss of innocent life and my profound condemnation of this cowardly and hateful attack on the Muslim community."

 Critics referenced Scheer’s recent speech in Ottawa to the United We Roll/Yellow Vests convoy—a group rife with virulent anti-Islamic rhetoric—where he spoke to the same crowd as Faith Goldy, one of Canada’s most recognizable far-right pundits who routinely posits similar ideas regarding birth rates and population replacement as was found in the shooter's manifesto.